vishalraj247/NBA_Draft_Prediction/README.md

 # NBA Draft Prediction

 This project aims to predict whether a college basketball player will be drafted into the NBA based on their season statistics.
+It utilizes advanced machine learning algorithms to analyze college player statistics and predict their likelihood of being drafted into the NBA.

 ## Table of Contents